-Learn about being a park biologist for a day, paddling a voyageur canoe to a colony of grey seals, attending a wigwam gathering, lazing on 25 km of sandy beaches, biking 60 km of trails, and star gazing in this dark sky preserve.
+Learn about being a park biologist for a day, paddle a voyageur canoe to a colony of grey seals, attend a wigwam gathering, laze on 25 km of sandy beaches, bike 60 km of trails, and star gaze in this dark sky preserve.

 Join the party here!
 This tourist attraction on a small island in Bouctouche is a fanciful reproduction of a prohibition-era fishing village.
 Award-winning Acadian writer Antonine Maillet founded it.
 “La Sagouine” was her most notable literary accomplishment and the celebrated star of that novel is reenacted here along with others.
 There’s theater, music, comedy, dance, cuisine, and seasonal youth programs.
 Sample the once illegal specialty, la bagosse (lemon rum in apple juice with vanilla syrup), at the bootleggers.